 Goa has also been a muse of most film-makers.
 Be it the movie Deewar or Dil Chahta Hai, Goa is featured as a heaven for the beach lovers.
 An evening ride to Chapora fort or a day ride to Deewar Island can be like creating the unforgettable memories with your friends.

 A Bike Ride to Old Goa

 Who doesn’t do that, old Goa is at the top of the list.
-It is a must visit especially when the relics or the preserved body of St. Xavier is brought down and exhibited for the devotees.
+It is a must visit especially when the relics of St. Xavier is brought down and exhibited for the devotees.
 Thousands of people from all over the world come to Goa only for this exclusive moment that comes once in four years.

-You might have to stand in a queue and it can be boring too, but just in case you are interested, you can take a direct entry from the other side and see the relics from a distance.
+You might have to stand in a queue and it can be boring too.
+Just in case you are interested, you can take a direct entry from the other side and see the relics from a distance.